Faezehabibi/SINDy/museum/sindy.md

 ```math
 d\mathbf{X} = \mathbf{\dot{X}}(t)~dt
 ```
-SINDy models the derivative (a linear operation that acts on $dt$ and gives the differential that is the linearization approximation of the taylor series od the function) as a linear transformations with:
+SINDy models the derivative[^1] as a linear transformations with:

+[^1]: Derivative is a linear operation that acts on $dt$ and gives the differential that is the linearization approximation of the taylor series od the function

 ```math
 \frac{d\mathbf{X}(t)}{dt} = \dot{\mathbf{X}(t)} = \mathbf{f}(\mathbf{X}(t))
 ```